gmreburn/create-react-webext/packages/cra-template-webext/readme.md

 # cra-template-webext

-This is the WebExtension template for [Create React App](https://github.com/facebook/create-react-app).
+This is the WebExtension template to create browser extensions with [Create React App](https://github.com/facebook/create-react-app).

 To use this template, add --template webext when creating a new app.